 Your guide to The Tower of London: an iconic spot we're raven about

-Now that lockdown restrictions are being relaxed a tad (hugs are back, people!), we're turning our mind to all the fabulous places we've been missing when it comes to things to do in London with kids.
-Top of our list is one of the most iconic spots of all: the Tower of London!
+We're turning our mind to all the fabulous places we missed out on when it came to all those lockdowns, and top of our list is one of the most iconic spots of all: the Tower of London!
 Hop into our guide to the Tower of London for tips on how to ace this amazing, historical spot.
-It's reopening tomorrow, 19th May 2021, so try not to lose your head with excitement!
+Try not to lose your head with excitement...

 A quick history of the Tower

-We won't give too much away, because half the fun of a visit to the Tower of London with kids is to discover its, frankly, awesome history and hearing about its gory days of old for yourselves.
+We won't give too much away, because half the fun of a visit to the Tower of London with kids is to discover its, frankly, awesome history and to hear about its gory days of old for yourselves.
 Built as a fortress in the 1070s by William the Conqueror (mostly to show off!), kings and queens have used the Tower in times of peril to not only protect their rather fancy possessions, but also themselves.
-The Tower of London has also been the scene of many a famous torture and execution, but don't lose your head over that, the gory deets are all displayed and told in a way that makes this castle one of the best days out in London for families for sure.
+The Tower of London has also been the scene of many a famous torture and execution, but don't worry about the kids being scared, it's all displayed and explained in a way that makes this castle one of the best days out in London for families for sure.